The1WhoPrtNocks/C2_hunter/README.md

 * Expose average time Delta between polls to results screeen
 * Add in DDNS detection method (current bypasses DNS analysis)
 * Use C2 Matrix to add in other protocols
+* Add Domain name as isolated destination for seperate calculation (helps with CDNs)